kohankhaki/UAMCTS/README.md

 - NI, NS, and DS are the number of iterations, number of simulations, and depth o simulations respectively.
 - C is exploration constant and TAU is uncertainty factor.
 For the online scenario of UAMCTS, TAU is the initial value of the uncertainty factor.
 - Use use_true_model option if you want the agent to have access to the true model of the environment.
 - Use learn_transition option if you want to run an experiment with the MCTS agent that learns the transition function online.
-This option works only for the "two_way" environment and not for the UA components.
+This option works only for the "two_way" environment, "online" scenario, and it does not for the UA components.
 - If you want to change the uncertainty function or the transition function networks' parameter, go to UAMCTS/config.py.